-The suggested approach is a decentralized risk management organization, because it is compatible with the DoD's IPPD policy and generally results in an efficient use of personnel resources.
+The decentralized risk management organization is the most widely used approach, which is compatible with the DoD's IPPD policy and generally results in an efficient use of personnel resources.
+In this approach, risk management is delegated to Program IPTs.

 The following guidelines apply to all risk management organizations:

-- The PM is ultimately responsible for planning, allocating resources, and executing risk management.
-This requires the PM to oversee and participate in the risk management process. - The PM must make optimal use of available resources, i.e., personnel, organizations, and funds.
+• The PM is ultimately responsible for planning, allocating resources, and executing risk management.
+This requires the PM to oversee and participate in the risk management process.

+- The PM must make optimal use of available resources, i.e., personnel, organizations, and funds.
 Personnel and organizational resources include the PMO, functional support offices of the host command, the prime contractor, independent risk assessors, and support contractors. - Risk management is a team function.
 This stems from the pervasive nature of risk and the impact that risk-handling plans may have on other program plans and actions.
-In the aggregate, risk assessment, risk handling, and risk monitoring affect all program activities and organizations.
+In the aggregate, risk planting, risk assessment, risk handling, and risk monitoring affect all program activities and organizations.
 Any attempt to implement an aggressive forward-looking risk management program without the involvement of all PMO subordinate organizations could result in confusion, misdirection, and wasted resources.
 The only way to avoid this is through teamwork among the PMO organizations and the prime contractor.
 The management organizational structure can promote teamwork by requiring strong connectivity between that structure, the various PMO organizations, and the prime contractor.
 The teams may use independent assessments to assist them, when required.

 Figure 4-1 portrays a decentralized risk management organization.
-This example includes the entire PMO and select non-PMO organizations, e.g., the prime contractor, who are members of the IPTs.
+This example includes the entire PMO and selected non-PMO organizations, e.g., the prime contractor, who are members of the IPTs.
 The figure shows that risk management is an integral part of program management and not an additional or separate function to perform.
 Hence, separate personnel are not designated to manage risk, but rather all individuals are required to consider risk management as a routine part of their jobs.
-As shown, this organizational structure is suited to ACAT 1 programs, but PMs can tailor it to satisfy their specific requirements.
+In the figure, the risk coordinator reports to the PM, but works in coordination with the Program IPT, functional offices, and the Program Level IPT.
+As shown, this organizational structure is suited to ACAT I programs, but PMs can tailor it to satisfy their specific requirements.
+The details are dependant upon the contract, type, statement of work, and other variable.